Krazete/sgmprocessor/INSTRUCTIONS.md

 3. In the `Options` menu, ensure `Group by type` is checked.
 4. In the `Export` menu, click `Filtered assets`.
 This creates the folders `TextAsset`, `Sprite`, `Texture2D`, and `Font`.

-* `TextAsset` is used within this repository's `data_processing/input` folder.
-* `Sprite`, `Texture2D`, and `Font` contain assets ready to use without processing, though you may want to compress the images using Pngyu.

 ### Phone Data

 5. Get a phone which has the Skullgirls Mobile app downloaded and updated.
 6. Copy the `com.autumn.skullgirls` folder from your phone.
 For Android, this is located in `Android/data`.
 For iPhone, you need a program like iMazing to extract this folder from the app.
 6. Repeat steps 1-4, but with the `com.autumn.skullgirls` folder and export `Sprite` only.
 Save into a different folder to prevent mixing the APK's `Sprite` files with your phone's `Sprite` files.

-* This `Sprite` is used within this repository's `image_processing/input` folder.
-* Do not compress these images.

 ## III.
 Extract MonoBehaviour Files

-UABE is used for extracting scripts because AssetStudio tends to miss important script data.
+UABE is used for extracting scripts because it exports nicely formatted JSON files while AssetStudio tends to miss important script data.

 | Download | Link |
 |---|---|